 GSN presented the report to the Housing Policy & Development Committee of the City Council on August 22, 2018.
 The report informed an inclusionary housing policy framework adopted by the City Council on December 7, 2018, along with the Minneapolis 2040 Comprehensive Plan The City Council directed staff to develop a comprehensive inclusionary housing policy consistent with this framework in 2019.

 Also on December 7, 2018, the City Council approved amendments to the Unified Housing Policy and the Minneapolis Zoning Code to allow for an “Interim” inclusionary zoning ordinance and inclusionary housing policy, to be in place from January 1, 2019 until a new comprehensive policy takes effect.
 This interim ordinance only applies to development projects that need re-zoning and/or substantial additional development capacity of 60% or more.
-The interim ordinance exempts ownership housing projects and housing developments primarily targeted to students.
 The ordinance language defines projects subject to the affordable housing requirements.
 The Unified Housing Policy defines the specific affordable housing requirements.

 - Unified Housing Policy – Adopted December 7, 2018 (PDF)